Culling the herd of moments with penalized empirical likelihood: Empirical likelihood with a herd of moments

-In the next section, we will show that the desirable oracle estimation efficiency as in $\hat{\btheta}_{\EL}^{\calH}$ can be achieved if we extend \citet{liao2013adaptive}'s idea of shrinking the auxiliary parameter\footnote{ In GMM estimation under a fixed $r$, \citet{liao2013adaptive} shrinks $\bxi$ toward zero using the adaptive Lasso. } by further penalizing the Lagrangian multipliers associated with the high-dimensional moments.
+Proposition \ref{prop11} states the equivalence between $\hat\btheta^{\calT}_{\EL}$ and $\hat\btheta^{\calI}_{\EL}$.
+In the next section, we will show that desirable efficiency as in the oracle estimator $\hat{\btheta}_{\EL}^{\calH}$ can be achieved if we extend \citet{liao2013adaptive}'s idea of shrinking the auxiliary parameter\footnote{ In GMM estimation under a fixed $r$, \citet{liao2013adaptive} shrinks $\bxi$ toward zero using the adaptive Lasso \citep{zou2006adaptive}. } by further penalizing the Lagrange multipliers associated with the high-dimensional moments.